yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/design/index.md

 Things to consider as you wireframe:
 - What HTML elements will be used for each piece of the page?
 - What class names will you use for those elements?
-- What Design Principals are being utilized so the page is clear and understandable?
+- What Design Principles are being utilized so the page is clear and understandable?
 - Make a decision about the color palette you'll use, and write those colors (hex codes, rgba, other) down so you don't forget.
 - Get user feedback.
 Ask someone who wasn't involved in the design process for their opinion!

 <div class="practice">
   <h2>Practice: Design & UX</h2>
   <p>You've been contracted to design an app for a dog-walking business.
-Select a color palette, and draw out a wireframe, keeping in mind the Design Principals we've learned about!</p>
+Select a color palette, and draw out a wireframe, keeping in mind the Design Principles we've learned about!</p>
   <p>Be ready to share your design and thinking behind it.</p>
 </div>